-Full-time freshman, sophomore, junior in ES.
-GPA of 3.0 or greater.
-Financial need and passion for ES.
+Full-time freshman, sophomore or junior in Marine and Environmental Science, GPA of 3.0 or higher, demonstrating financial need and a passion for Environmental Science

 Moving boldly, with curiosity and conviction – your future as a scientist starts now.
 Are you interested in the workings of the natural world?
 How glaciers are formed?
 How marine mammals dive to the depths?
 How fisheries are managed?
 The impacts of climate change?
 Then you’ve come to the right place!

 Our programs in Marine & Environmental Sciences will help you address the most pressing questions in marine biology, earth science, environmental science and climate science in the 21st century.
 You’ll engage in cutting edge research with world class faculty, get out into the field to study natural processes in the pristine environment of Alaska as well as other locations around the globe.
 You’ll work with leaders in our collaborating institutions, agencies, and industry.
 And you’ll gain the critical thinking, deep knowledge, and real skills that will prepare you a competitive job market or further study and research.